Familex/cl_games/README.md

-console games written in rust
+Console games written in rust.